 - Malaysia’s IOI Group saw a 10% decrease in stock values after the Roundtable on Sustainable Palm suspended the company’s engagement.

 - The Carbon Disclosure Project found that investors managing $19 trillion in assets are asking companies to report on deforestation risk.

 In other words, customers and shareholders around the world are waking up, and business leaders are responding accordingly.
-Given that agriculture drives 70% of global deforestation, corporate actors who source our everyday products now realize they have big role to play in finding a solution.
+Given that agriculture and forestry account for around 75% of global tree cover loss, corporate actors who source our everyday products now realize they have big role to play in finding a solution.

 Walmart is a perfect example: the need to expand the sourcing of commodities produced with zero net deforestation was cited as an essential component of meeting the 1 gigaton goal.
 And Walmart is by no means alone: to date, 366 companies have made public commitments to reduce deforestation in their supply chains—for the simple reason that they’re becoming aware of the major risks of not engaging in deforestation-free sourcing.

 Unfortunately, public information on if/how companies are achieving these goals is only available for one-third of these commitments, but it appears that, while they’re a good start, commitments alone are not enough.

 Given all that, what’s a forward-thinking CEO to do regarding deforestation?

 An emerging opportunity is in engaging landscapes, or jurisdictions, in reducing deforestation across the entire area.
 Rather than going farm-by-farm to achieve certifications—which is likely to lead to islands of “green” in a sea of deforestation—a jurisdictional approach allows whole regions to be categorized as reducing deforestation.

 - the costs of monitoring compliance are shared among governments, corporate actors, and other stakeholders;